-- (i) In respect of any one owner it does not exceed \$100 in total; and - (ii) Before the 1st day of June next succeeding the end of the period of 6 years or, as the case may be, 25 years specified in this subsection, that unclaimed money is, without limiting any claim any owner may have thereto, applied by the holder for his own benefit or for the benefit of any other person or for any purpose or object. - 13.
-Consequently, an amount will cease to be unclaimed money where it does not exceed \$100 and it is applied for the benefit of the holder (or for the benefit of any other person or for any purpose or object) within the prescribed timeframes.
-However, this does not affect any claim that the owner of the money may have against the holder for repayment. - 14.
+- (i) in respect of any one owner it does not exceed \$100 in total; and - (ii) before the 1st day of June next succeeding the end of the period of 6 years or, as the case may be, 25 years specified in this subsection, that unclaimed money is, without limiting any claim any owner may have thereto, applied by the holder for his own benefit or for the benefit of any other person or for any purpose or object.

+- 14. Consequently, an amount will cease to be unclaimed money where it does not exceed \$100 and it is applied for the benefit of the holder (or for the benefit of any other person or for any purpose or object) within the prescribed timeframes.
+However, this does not affect any claim that the owner of the money may have against the holder for repayment. - 15.
 Section 4(2) of the UMA 1971 also excludes certain amounts from being unclaimed money.
-These include certain dividends, rebates payable by a mutual society, and benefits payable from any pension or superannuation fund. - 15.
+These amounts include certain dividends, rebates payable by a mutual society, and benefits payable from any pension or superannuation fund. - 16.
 "Holder" is widely defined in s 5 of the UMA 1971.
 The term includes any company incorporated in New Zealand and any company or bank carrying on business in New Zealand.
-It also includes certain holders (who are not companies) who are obliged to account for only particular kinds of unclaimed money (for example, auctioneers in respect of the balance of any proceeds of goods sold at auction and real estate agents in respect of money held in the real estate agent's trust account). - 16.
-Other persons may elect to be holders and comply with the provisions of the UMA 1971. - 17.
+It also includes certain holders (who are not companies) who are obliged to account for only particular kinds of unclaimed money (for example, auctioneers for the balance of any proceeds of goods sold at auction and real estate agents for money held in the real estate agent's trust account). - 17.
+Other persons may elect to be holders and comply with the UMA 1971. - 18.
 The UMA 1971 imposes certain obligations on holders of unclaimed money.
-These obligations include: - keeping a register of unclaimed money in accordance with s 6 of the UMA 1971; - notifying owners and the Commissioner of entries in the unclaimed money register in accordance with s 7 of the UMA 1971;

-• paying the unclaimed money to the Commissioner in accordance with the period specified in s 8 of the UMA 1971 (at this time the holder is relieved of all further liability to any claimant in respect of the money).
+These obligations include: - keeping a register of unclaimed money in accordance with s 6 of the UMA 1971; - notifying owners and the Commissioner of entries in the unclaimed money register in accordance with s 7 of the UMA 1971; - paying the unclaimed money to the Commissioner in accordance with the period specified in s 8 of the UMA 1971 (at this time the holder is relieved of all further liability to any claimant for the money).